gvwilson/thirdbit/fiction/santas/index.md

 </section>
 <section markdown="1">

-## Episode 4: In Which Some Introductions are Made and Some Explanations Finally Given
+## Episode 4: In Which Some Introductions are Made

 Zombies and mummies are similar in many ways—the shambling gait, the moaning,